 LASIK surgery is most often used to correct hyperopia, myopia, and astigmatism.
 These conditions usually result in the patient choosing to wear glasses or prescription lenses.
 Then, they might choose to get surgery to avoid the inconvenience of visual aids.
 But is surgery the only option to reverse these conditions?
 Luckily, no. These conditions have been successfully treated using less invasive treatments than surgery.

 Before jumping into the surgery, there are a few things that you should discuss with your doctor.
 Many LASIK patients have reported that they were not fully informed of the possible problems resulting from the surgery.

 What Will Actually Happen During the Surgery?

 Now for the cringey details.
 The doctor will make a cut in your eye so that they can pull back a flap.
 This flap is pulled back to allow the laser to reach the corneal stroma and make the necessary corrections.
 When the surgery is complete, the flap is replaced with care to ensure that no dirt or air is trapped beneath it.
 The eye is then allowed to heal naturally.

 The benefits of the surgery are said to include never having to wear glasses again.
 Only you can decide if that is enough of a benefit to allow someone to cut into your eye.
 Read the fine print carefully before you agree to surgery.
-What is considered to be effective treatment doesn’t necessarily mean that you’ll be able to toss out the glasses.
+What is considered to be an effective treatment doesn’t necessarily mean that you’ll be able to toss out the glasses.

 The Most Common Risks of LASIK Eye Surgery